Blow Drying To Kill Lice and Nits

 Summing It Up…

-Blow drying can be helpful for killing some lice eggs, but it is not a stand alone treatment by any means.
-Be sure to use kill lice prior to blow drying the hair, because blow drying is not very effective at killing lice bugs and it can spread lice to other people.
+Blow drying can be helpful for killing some lice eggs, but it is not a stand-alone treatment by any means.
+If you go with blow-drying be sure to use kill lice prior to blow-drying the hair because blow-drying is not very effective at killing lice bugs and it can spread lice to other people.

-If you want to get rid of lice quickly, in less than a day, then check out Get Rid of Lice Like A Pro!
+If you want to get rid of lice quickly, in less than a day, then check out my Step-by-Step Video System.